Aircall Review: Pros, Cons, Features, and Pricing Explained

 Call Routing

-Automatically directs incoming calls to the right agent or team based on rules you set.
+Automatically directs inbound calls to the right agent or team based on rules you set.
 This helps reduce wait times and ensures customers reach the right person quickly.

 Interactive Voice Response (IVR)